 How to Spark Good Ideas, and What to Avoid

 “I never thought of it that way!”
-This is music to my ears!
-Unfortunately, if you don’t say this, the likelihood of coming up with a novel and worthwhile idea is very low.
+This is music to my ears.

 1. Ask for a different point of view.

 If you don’t change your context, you’ll have a hard time discovering something new.
 Unfortunately, it’s extremely hard to recognize your default mode.
-The more confident and committed you are to an issue or idea, the more difficult it will be for you to let go of all the assumptions you take for granted as true and fixed, and to be receptive to new insights about the situation.
+The more confident and committed you are to an issue, the more entrenched your beliefs and assumptions will be.
+Identifying and letting go of these assumptions and being receptive to new insights will be difficult.
+It’s like the adage ‘you don’t know what you don’t know.

 2. Keep the customer at the center.

-Most people in business strive to be customer-centered, but it’s not easy to see the world from the customers’ point of view because you’re not the customer.
+Most business leaders strive to be customer-centered, but it’s not easy to see the world from the customers’ point of view because you’re not the customer.
 You’re the solution provider, and your knowledge of the solution is biased in favor of all the industry knowledge and expertise you possess.

 You know too much, and you can’t unknow it.
 On the other hand, customers walk around with a depth of knowledge from inside their world.
 This is the intel you need to unlock.
 We’re not saying you can’t think like a customer, but achieving customer understanding requires a lot of intentionality, actual research, and objective, curious conversations.